QubesOS/qubes-doc/troubleshooting/nvidia-troubleshooting.md

 Disabling Nouveau
 ---------------------
-If Qubes fails to properly boot after the GRUB Boot menu and displays messages starting with `nouveau` then it means that the nouveau driver failed to launch properly.
+If Qubes fails to properly boot after the GRUB Boot menu and you get a black screen that displays messages starting with `nouveau` then it means that the nouveau driver failed to launch properly.

-One way to get rid of it is by disabling nouveau.
+One way to get rid of this for now is to disable nouveau.

 Example error
 ~~~